razorfish/technologyblog/content/post/aws_reinvent2017_top_5_highlights.md

 ![](/media/reinvent2017/sagemaker.png)

 One of the challenges we have seen in our work with machine learning in larger organizations is sharing models across all different groups that are interacting with it.
-SageMaker allows you to develop, document and share the models you create with other data scientists, and the authoring tool can also help you make the model understable to non-experts.
+SageMaker allows you to develop, document and share the models you create with other data scientists, and the authoring tool can also help you make the model understandable to non-experts.

 With the model hosting component, it makes it easy to make the model accessible to other applications.
 The [SageMaker introduction article](https://aws.amazon.com/blogs/aws/sagemaker/) provides a pretty cool example of how this endpoint can now easily be invoked from Lambda and other channels, and showcases it with a [twitter account](https://twitter.com/WhereMl/) that will guess to the location of an image.